kilaulena/doingnotes/README.md

 ## Replication notifications from remote

 - Install, start and deploy CouchDB, Couchapp and doingnotes as instructed above.
 - <a href="http://lena.couchone.com:5984/doingnotes/_design/doingnotes/index.html">The application is running here already</a>.
-Set the server URL constant in /_attachments/app/config/config.js to http://lena.couchone.com:5984/doingnotes to replicate with this application.
+Set the SERVER constant in /_attachments/config/config.js to http://lena.couchone.com:5984/doingnotes to replicate with this application.
 Make sure to do a 'couchapp push' afterwards.
+- If your local CouchDB is running on a different host or port than localhost / 5984, amend the HOST constant in /_attachments/config/config.js.
 - Visit <a href="http://localhost:5984/doingnotes/_design/doingnotes/index.html">http://localhost:5984/doingnotes/_design/doingnotes/index.html</a> and open an outline.
 - Open the same outline on <a href="http://lena.couchone.com:5984/doingnotes/_design/doingnotes/index.html">the server</a> in another browser window, change something in there, and see the instant changes on your local instance.